kleinmann-orm/kleinmann-orm/docs/getting_started.rst

 .. note::
    You can read more on defining models in :ref:`models`

-After you defined all your models, tortoise needs you to init them, in order to create backward relations between models and match your db client with appropriate models.
+After you defined all your models, kleinmann needs you to init them, in order to create backward relations between models and match your db client with appropriate models.

 You can do it like this:

 .. code-block:: python3

-    from tortoise import Tortoise
+    from kleinmann import Kleinmann

     async def init():
         # Here we create a SQLite DB using file "db.sqlite3"
         #  also specify the app name of "models"
         #  which contain models from "app.models"
-        await Tortoise.init(
+        await Kleinmann.init(
             db_url='sqlite://db.sqlite3',
             modules={'models': ['app.models']}
         )
         # Generate the schema
-        await Tortoise.generate_schemas()
+        await Kleinmann.generate_schemas()

 Here we create a connection to a SQLite DB database with the default ``aiosqlite`` client and then we discover & initialise models.